henri-tremblay/henri.github.io/_posts/2022-07-31-objenesis-33-is-out.md

 - Projects
 ---

-Support of Java 18 confirmes.
+Support of Java 18 confirmed.

 Change log for Version 3.3 (2022-08-01)
 -----------------------------------------